 string This is the symbol's name.
 It may contain any character except '\000', so is more general than ordinary symbol names.
-Some debuggers used to code arbitrarily complex structures into symbol names using this field.
+Some debuggers used to code arbitrarily complex structures into symbol names using this field. turno An absolute expression.
+The symbol's type is set to the law 8 bits of this value An absolute expression which becomes the symbol's value.

-type An absolute expression.
+- type An absolute expression.
 The symbol's type is set to the low 8 bits of this expression.
-Any bit pattern is permitted, but 1d and debuggers choke on silly bit patterns.

-other An absolute expression.
-The symbol's "other" attribute is set to the low 8 bits of this expression.

-desc An absolute expression.
+Any bit pattern is permitted, but 1d and debuggers choke on silly bit patterns. - other An absolute expression.
+The symbol's "other" attribute is set to the low 8 bits of this expression. - desc An absolute expression.
 The symbol's descriptor is set to the low 16 bits of this expression.